limansky/limansky_me/posts/2017-02-02-generating-sql-queries-with-shapeless.md

 LabelledGeneric$$anon$1@1b09215f
 ```

-I rewrote result type in infix form and removed package names for readability.
+I rewrote the result type in the infix form and removed package names for readability.
 What is important here is that the `Repr` type is not just `String :: Int :: HNil`,
 but each type element contains additional type level information.

-If we check the shapeless sources, we find that `FieldType` is just an type alias:
+If we check the shapeless sources, we find that `FieldType` is just a type alias:

 ```Scala
   type FieldType[K, +V] = V with KeyTag[K, V]
 ```

-That's exactly what we saw in `Repr`.
+That's exactly what we saw inside `Repr`.
 With this knowledge we can rewrite `Repr` type as:

 ```Scala
 LabelledGeneric[Test]{